-3.2 SOCIETAL COST (SC) TEST
+3.2 Societal Cost (SC) Test

-Description & Perspective: The SC test is identical to the TRC approach, but also includes the cost of "externalities," for example, increased comfort, environmental improvements (i.e., reductions in carbon emissions, better air/water quality), reduction in health costs/improved health, and public/national security.
+Description & Perspective: The SC test is identical to the TRC approach, but also includes the cost of "externalities," for example, increased comfort, environmental improvements (i.e., reductions in greenhouse gas emissions, better air/water quality), reduction in health costs/improved health, and public/national security.
 The SC can also be referred to as an extended TRC test.